tjoyner/ofvioletsandlicorice/chapter16.md

 Daniel looked down and then, hearing a noise behind him, turned around just in time to see Giulio stand up suddenly from his seat to get to the stairs.
 Daniel moved quickly across the room and blocked the door.
 He grabbed him by the arms and held him, looking in his eyes.
 He said, "Just wait before you go down, you understand?"
 <!-- Page 126 -->

 "How much do you want us humbled, Giulio... how much?"
 Amalia had said, without leaving the window, with an almost imploring tone, full of gentleness and pain.
-Then, without waiting for answer that she knew, at least in words, wouldn't come, she crossed the room, went to the cupboard, and took out a bottle of clear liquid.
+Then, without waiting for the answer that she knew, at least in words, wouldn't come, she crossed the room, went to the cupboard, and took out a bottle of clear liquid.
 She returned to the window and hurled it forcefully towards the pile of old furniture, sending it crashing against the back of an iron bed.
 Then she pulled a box of kitchen matches from her pocket, lit one, and dropped it between the broken bottles.
 The flame in contact with the alcohol started a horizontal bluish blaze, rising up immediately, blood-red, becoming a bonfire.
 Meanwhile screams and curses rose from the yard, and the men and women fled through the vines and along the avenue of beech trees, leaving shirts and purses on the chairs and table.
 The room had grown silent: Amalia, leaning on the windowsill, watched the tall tongues of fire lick the wall of the house.
-Nicole and Maria had embraced each other.
+Nicole and Maria embraced each other.
 Daniel, followed by Giulio, rushed down the stairs and out onto the yard, and now they turned towards the bonfire to gauge its strength and the danger.

 In the distance, from the depths of the vines, was heard a hoarse voice, half-drunk, furious, screaming: "Amalia, you're crazy..."